unleashit/next-promise-cache/readme.md

 - Optional time based cache on client
 - Can debug, access or invalidate values or entire cache
 - Configurable cache size (FIFO when full)
-- All HTTP methods are available but caches GET requests only
+- All HTTP methods are available plus a `memo` method to cache any other type of promise
+- Only `get` requests or the provided `memo` can be cached.
+Other HTTP verbs are pass through.
 - Handles the fetch double promise, basic error conditions and adds common headers
 - Types include the Next extensions to fetch, so you can add for example Next's revalidate options as usual
 - Customize/override most things